Brian Kidd: Playing career

-Kidd was born in Collyhurst, Manchester, and started playing for Manchester United as a youngster whose academy he joined in August 1964.
+Kidd was born in Manchester, and started playing for Manchester United as a youngster, joining the club's academy in August 1964.
 Two years later, he went on to become a professional player with the club.

 Kidd had the distinction of scoring on his 19th birthday for Manchester United in their 4–1 victory over Benfica in the 1968 European Cup Final.
 All in all, he scored 52 times in 203 league appearances for Manchester United.

 Following United's relegation to the Football League Second Division in 1974, Kidd was transferred to Arsenal for £110,000.
 Kidd scored on his debut for Arsenal against Leicester City at Filbert Street.
 He then scored a brace at home against Manchester City.
 He was by far Arsenal's top goalscorer during the 1974–75 season, scoring 19 goals in 40 appearances.
 In the following season Kidd, on 20 March 1976, scored a hat-trick against West Ham United in a 6–1 win at Highbury.
 Altogether Kidd scored 34 times for Arsenal from 90 appearances.
 In July 1976, he was sold to Manchester City for a fee of £100,000.

 With Manchester City, Kidd scored three times against rivals Manchester United, in a 3–1 win at Maine Road and a 2–2 draw at Old Trafford during the 1977–78 season.
 He would play 98 times for Manchester City, netting 44 goals.
 He then moved to Everton in March 1979 for £150,000.
 With the Toffees, Kidd netted 12 times in 44 appearances and was sent off in an FA Cup semi final against West Ham United.
 Kidd then joined Bolton Wanderers in May 1980 for £110,000.
 Kidd found the back of the net a total of 13 times for Bolton where he made a total of 43 appearances at and away from Burnden Park.
 He was then loaned out to NASL team Atlanta Chiefs in 1981.
 He played 29 times for the chiefs, scoring on 23 occasions.

 In January 1982, Kidd moved on from Bolton to return to the NASL.
 He then signed with the Fort Lauderdale Strikers and two years afterward with the Minnesota Strikers.
 He was prolific with both teams when it came to goalscoring, but in 1984 he retired from the game.